Algonquin Canoe Trip

 Sunday

 1:15 Woke up and went out for a piss.
-The tent was about 25m away from
+The tent was about 25m away

-the lake to the fireplace, nothing worked.
+the opening on the lake to the fireplace, nothing worked.

-Luckily I hung the backpack on a tree next to the lake, so I could find
+Luckily I hung the backpack on a tree next to the lake, so I could

 6:30 Woke up again.
 Heard some weird loud noises.
 Wondered if it's a